steemit/devportal/_services/jussi.md

 curl -s --data '{"jsonrpc":"2.0", "method":"foo.bar", "params":["baz"], "id":1}' http://localhost:9000
 ```

+**Note:** if you set `translate_to_appbase` as `true`, jussi will do the translation for you and that specific endpoint will work with libraries that don't yet support appbase.

 ### Benefits of jussi<a style="float: right" href="#sections"><i class="fas fa-chevron-up fa-sm" /></a>

 #### Time To Live<a style="float: right" href="#sections"><i class="fas fa-chevron-up fa-sm" /></a>